 What can upset an animal’s intestinal flora?

-Think about your own intestine: When does your digestion rebel or change?
+Think about your own intestine: When does your digestion feel off or irregular?

 The same is true for your pet!